Reads. Writes. Reads. Repeats.

 Do your own thing.
 Here's how:

 You do not need to apply and sacrifice unicorns to the Devil.
-Simply visit the website
+Simply visit the website and click on

 at the top right.

 How To Sign Up To Become a Hacker Noon Contributor